Three Kings (1999 film)

 Three Kings is a 1999 black comedy war film written and directed by David O. Russell from a story by John Ridley.
 It stars George Clooney, Mark Wahlberg, Ice Cube, and Spike Jonze as four American soldiers on a gold heist that takes place during the 1991 uprisings in Iraq against Saddam Hussein following the end of the First Gulf War.

-The film was released on October 1, 1999, in the United States.
-It received positive reviews from critics.
+Three Kings was released on October 1, 1999, in the United States and on January 13, 2000 in Australia.
+Warner Bros. distributed the film worldwide, while Roadshow Films distributed the film in Australia and New Zealand.
+The film received critical acclaim and grossed $107.7 million against a $48 million budget.

 Plot

 Following the end of the Gulf War, U.S. soldiers remaining in theatre are bored from the lack of action and throw parties at night.
 Major Archie Gates, a U.S. Army Special Forces soldier, is trading sex for stories with a journalist, Cathy Daitch, when he is interrupted by Adriana Cruz, the television reporter he is assigned to escort.

 While disarming and searching an Iraqi officer, U.S. Army Reserve Sergeant First Class Troy Barlow, his best friend Private First Class Conrad Vig, and their unit find a map in the officer's anus.
 Troy asks Staff Sergeant Chief Elgin to help interpret the document.
 Major Gates identifies it as a map of bunkers near Karbala containing gold bullion stolen from Kuwait.
 They decide to steal it, and Gates distracts Adriana by assigning Specialist Walter Wogeman to take her to investigate a false news tip.

 They find the gold among other Kuwaiti plunder, and stumble on the interrogation of Amir Abdullah, whose wife pleads with them not to abandon the anti-Saddam dissidents.
 She is executed by the Iraqi Republican Guard and the group decides to free the Iraqi prisoners, triggering a firefight.
 They withdraw as Iraqi reinforcements arrive.
 Trying to evade a CS gas attack, they blunder into a minefield and get separated.
 Iraqi soldiers capture Troy while the others are rescued by a group of rebels who take them to their underground hideout.
 Conrad, Chief, and Archie agree to help the rebels and their families reach the Iranian border after they rescue Troy.
 Confined in the bunker in a room full of Kuwaiti cell phones, Troy calls his wife on a MicroTAC and tells her to report his location to his local Army Reserve unit.
 The call is cut short when he is dragged to an interrogation by Iraqi Captain Saïd.